 Stylish and practical, plantation shutters are in kitchens all over the country.
 These are available from Shuttercraft in the waterproof Java range.
 They have hinges to allow access to sash windows and patio doors.

 There are many shutter styles to choose from for your kitchen.
-These include full height, tier-on-tier or café style, which only cover part of the window.
+These include full height, tier-on-tier or café style, which only covers part of the window.
 Each has a different way of controlling privacy and light, as well as insulation.

 Even in older properties, these shutters feel contemporary.
 With your local Shuttercraft, you can find shutters in a range of trendy colours.
 These include the likes os Sea Mist, Stone Grey, or standard white.